-IGPE Registration Coordinator Cathy Beecroft will send the instructor a grade roster once all course registrations have been processed.
-Instructors are to submit final grades directly to Registration Coordinator Beecroft by the semester deadline set by the SUNY Buffalo State Registrar's Office.
+The IGPE Registration Coordinator will send the instructor a grade roster once all course registrations have been processed.
+Instructors are to submit final grades directly to the Registration Coordinator by the semester deadline set by the SUNY Buffalo State Registrar's Office.
 Instructors are reminded that late grades have a significantly negative impact on students' progress and may delay graduation.